-When standing up with a herniated disc, bending your knees is vital.
+When you stand up with a bulging disc, bending your knees is vital to disperse your weight into your muscles and away from your lower back.
 You don’t want to lock them, and you want to make sure your feet are shoulder-width apart.
 Doing this will help you stand up straighter without additional pain or discomfort.
 If you have questions about safely standing up with a herniated disc, speak with your doctor.

 - MIRZA, S.K. and WHITE III, A.A., 1995.
 Anatomy of intervertebral disc and pathophysiology of herniated disc disease.
 Journal of clinical laser medicine & surgery, 13(3), pp.131-142.

 - Ito, T., Takano, Y. and Yuasa, N., 2001.
 Types of lumbar herniated disc and clinical course.
 Spine, 26(6), pp.648-651.